0xf00sec/Aether/README.md

 # Aether

 *Aether* is a piece that demonstrates self‑modifying and polymorphic techniques on macOS.
-By combining dynamic code mutation, layered cryptography, anti‑debugging measures, and persistence, this project serves as a proof-of‑concept for evasion and self‑protection found in software prototypes.
+By combining code mutation, layered cryptography, anti‑debugging measures, and persistence.

 Blog Post : https://0x00sec.org/t/macos-malware-volume-ii/